He tipu ka hua investment programme

-He tipu ka hua symbolises a commitment from the Crown to invest in growing and building Māori-led Research, Science, and Innovation (RSI).
-This fund is an incremental action in the pursuit of honouring Te Tiriti in RSI by providing dedicated and effective investment in Māori-led RSI.
-It prioritises investment in Māori-led RSI, Māori communities, mātauranga Māori and kaupapa Māori.
+He tipu ka hua symbolises a commitment from the Crown to invest in growing and building Māori-led Science, Technology, and Innovation (SI&T).
+This fund is an incremental action in the pursuit of honouring Te Tiriti in SI&T by providing dedicated and effective investment in Māori-led SI&T, which has historically had low investment[1].
+It prioritises investment in Māori-led SI&T, Māori communities, mātauranga Māori and kaupapa Māori.

 The funding available

 The total funding available over 5 years is up to $31m (excluding GST) in a one-off investment round.
-Funding is a 2-stage process and MBIE expects to fund around three successful applicants each stage.
-Only successful applicants of stage one can move on to stage 2.
+Funding is a 2-stage process and stage 2 has started with 3 successful applicants selected to develop implementation plans.
+Only successful applicants of stage 1 can move on to stage 2.

 Stage 1 — Implementation plan development